thatdogmachine/goose/documentation/docs/guides/local-models/llama-cpp-notes.md

 ---
 sidebar_position: 3
-title: Ollama Recommendations
+title: Using llama-cpp with Goose - Start Here
-description: "Goose and Ollama setup and Models"
+description: "Using llama-cpp with Goose - Start Here"
 ---

 import Tabs from '@theme/Tabs';